 In 2009, following implementation of the Charities Act 2006, St Andrew’s registered as a charity in its own right.
 As a consequence, all PCC members are now automatically charity trustees.
 The responsibilities of a charity trustee overlap significantly with those of a PCC member.
 The main additional implications are the following:

-Certain routine business and authority is delegated to a Standing Committee that meets also monthly.
-Such delegation should allow the PCC as a whole to concentrate on broader matters – of policy and direction.
+Certain routine business and authority is delegated to a Standing Committee that meets most months.
+From time to time work parties or sub-groups of 3 people or so are set up to deal with specific issues: e.g. a major refurbishment project.
+Such delegations are intended to allow the PCC as a whole to concentrate on broader, strategic matters – of policy and direction rather than operational detail.

-Officers are elected annually, who carry special responsibilities: the secretary, treasurer, and lay vice-chair.
-The secretary and treasurer are automatically members of the Standing Committee.
+Officers are elected annually to carry special responsibilities: the secretary, treasurer, and lay vice-chair.
+The secretary and treasurer are each year re-elected to the Standing Committee.

 For further reading:

 Joining Deanery Synod

 A briefing from Parish and People in conjunction with the Church House Deaneries Group (CHDG).